filc/python-aws-ecr-deployer/README.md

 ## Installation / running

 To run the application, the aws credentials are needed to be set somehow.
-In local environment it can be done with [Absoliute this way link](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
+In local environment it can be done with [this way](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
 If it's run with docker, the aws environment variable must be set except for it's running on aws instances with the appropriate security settings.

 ### Local / development